Companion Job Description Template

 - Strong communication, listening, planning, housekeeping, and reasoning skills.

-- Ability to handle physical demands, such as lifting or support client and stand, walk, bend, or crawl for extended periods.
+- Ability to handle physical demands, such as lifting or supporting clients and standing, walking, bending, or crawling for extended periods.

 - First aid.
 CPR or nursing training may be a plus.